Register to get access to free programming courses with interactive exercises

 Conditional constructions HTML: Preprocessor Pug

-Conditional constructs or conditional expressions are used in programming to create such branches.
-What can be considered branching?
+What is branching?
 Imagine that a user enters their profile page.
-Depending on whether they are logged in or not, the following action will take place:
+Depending on whether they logged in or not, the following action will take place:

-• If the user is logged in: display the profile page.
+• If the user is logged in: display the profile page

-• If the user is not logged in: display the login page.
+• If the user is not logged in: display the login page

 1. The conditional construct